SolomonAsghar/U-AnD-ME/README.md

 # Software Requirements
 ### OS Requirements
-U-AnD-ME is compatible with Windows and Unix operating systems.
+This code is compatible with Windows and Unix operating systems.
 It has been tested on Rocky Linux 8.

 ### Dependencies
 U-AnD-ME runs using Python 3 with following libraries: